West-Michigan-AWS-Users-Group/CloudChirp/README.md

 ### Pre-requisites
 - AWS profile used to deploy CloudFormation stacks.
 - Dockerhub account and personal access token configured.
+- Registered domain (preferably hosted in Route53 for easy ACM validation)

 ### App deployment
 1. Clone this repo.
 2. Checkout your branch name.
 The branch name is used to create a unique stack and environment for deployment.
 The app is configured for `develop` and `main` branch names.
 3. Install your requirements